nf-core/differentialabundance/docs/usage.md

 This is usually the easiest way to supply annotations for RNA-seq features.
 It should match the GTF used in nf-core/rnaseq if that workflow was used to produce the input expression matrix.

-### annotation package identifiers for Affymetrix arrays
+### Annotation package identifiers for Affymetrix arrays

 For `-profile affy`, default behaviour is to derive an annotation table while running the affy/justrma module based on the CDF name discovered there.